-A 3PL grows with your business, providing more space, locations and resources when you need them.
+A 3PL like Huboo can grow with your business, providing more space, locations and resources when you need them.
 They also have economies of scale to increase your delivery capacity at the lowest cost possible.

 Sellers experiencing significant growth on Amazon sometimes find they’ve outgrown FBA.
 If you’re becoming frustrated with the restrictions FBA places on your development, consider your options.

-Following FBA’s Brexit restrictions, anyone selling or intending to sell internationally must find alternative arrangements for European orders.
-Use this time to analyse alternative fulfilment providers who accommodate national and international orders, by shipping internationally and distributing stock to European warehouses.
+Analyse alternative fulfilment providers which accommodate national and international orders, by shipping internationally and distributing stock to European warehouses.

-Any brand looking to grow and establish a name for itself should always analyse their fulfilment strategy against their current and future needs.
+Any brand looking to grow and establish a name for itself should always analyse its fulfilment strategy against its current and future needs.
 FBA is ideal for small, first-time Amazon sellers, but if you’re a growth brand, is FBA supporting that growth?

 Finally, just because you’re new to eCommerce and fulfilment, doesn’t mean you have to fulfil with FBA or do it all yourself.
 By using an FBA-alternative like Huboo, you get the benefits of Fulfilment by Amazon with the benefits of Fulfiled by Merchant.